doowebdev/doo-csrf/README.md

 use DooCSRF\Token;

 if( Token::check( $_POST['token'] ) ){

-     //Do somthing
+     //Do somthing.
+Do database inserts etc..
+     (code placed here is protected from csrf)
 }

 ```

-### Thats it! your application it protected from csrf
+### Thats it, nice and easy!